Jacob7179/Search-File-Name-Python/README.md

 > [!NOTE]
-> **The project was developed using Python**
+> **The project was developed using Python.**

 > [!TIP]
 > Run **run.bat** as **Administrator** and **wait** for the **installation until complete**.
 If the **command prompt** is **crash or gone** just **run it again**.
 >
 > **After installation complete**, you can use the program.
 You can run **start.py** to use the program **next time** or run **Search_File_Word.py**, **Search_File_Excel.py** & **Search_File_PDF.py** in **resource** folder.
 >
-> Installation only detect Windows 7 32-bit, Windows 8.1 64-bit & Windows 10 64-bit (Windows 11 64-bit is detected as Windows 10 64-bit).
-If detected other Windows version will use Windows 10 installation methods.
+> **Installation only detect Windows 7 32-bit, Windows 8.1 64-bit & Windows 10 64-bit (Windows 11 64-bit is detected as Windows 10 64-bit).
+If detected other Windows version will use Windows 10 installation methods.**
+>
+> **pip-tools.py in folder Windows10 and Windows7 are install pip library, uninstall pip library, upgrade pip and check pip and pip library version tools.**
+>
+> **If faced problem during installation on Windows 7, you can try to upgrade/install KB2533623 in folder Windows7/setup/Windows6.1-KB2533623-x64.msu.**

 ## Information